 In the US workforce, positive tests are on the rise, with an increase of 29% since 2015.
 The continued increase year over year is telling of wider distribution and availability of the drug, leaving employers struggling to meet federal guidelines and not violate state legislation.

 Why should there be a concern about using marijuana?
 Since it isn’t legal on the federal level, the FDA doesn’t regulate it.
-There is no central oversight to ensure safety and proper classes are being added to products.
+Products have no central oversight to ensure safety.
 There are different guidelines in different states, making the overall manufacturing and distribution largely up to the distributors.

 Marijuana use can be a serious safety concern within the construction, manufacturing, and transportation industries.
 With continued use, marijuana can cause several long-term side-effects that can negatively impact the workplace.
 Using the drug can cause mental health issues such as depression, paranoia, psychosis, and several other problems.
 Users also run the risk of addiction and the deterioration of essential brain functions.
 All of these side effects can cause workplace issues.